 Another study conducted by Stanford found similar results, showing that an organization’s branding has a strong influence on consumers’ perception of credibility.
 Having great design and branding builds instant trust with your customers, creating stickiness and customer loyalty.

-Invest in Your First Impression
+Invest in Your First Impression for Investors

 We’ve seen that great design is hugely important to creating a positive first impression with your customers.
 This means that investing in high-quality design from the very beginning can actually save you tons of money in wasted advertising in the long run.
 What is the point of an expensive ad campaign, if customers are turned off after a cursory look?
 Creating a compelling visual identity is the most important aspect for pulling customers in.
 Following is a short list of all the areas that may be a customer’s first point of contact, and our suggestions for each.